HUMAN CONNECTION IS EVERYTHING.

 Thankfully, my high school art teacher introduced me to video production – in the days before digital video, and making videos was REALLY complicated and hard to do.

-But I was down for the task, because I discovered that if I stood on the sidelines with a camera on my shoulder, I could make videos that told stories of my classmates and their sports journeys.
+But I was down for the task, because I discovered an angle for my unathletic self: if I stood on the sidelines with a camera on my shoulder, I could make videos that told stories of my classmates and their sports journeys.

 They got to look good, and I got to survive.